dineshkushwaha18/stock-analysis-ai/README.md

 # 📈 Stock Analysis AI Assistant

-An AI-powered stock analysis tool that combines **technical indicators**, **news sentiment analysis**, and **machine learning predictions** to provide actionable insights on any publicly traded stock.
+An AI-powered stock analysis tool that combines **technical indicators** and **news sentiment analysis** to provide actionable insights on any publicly traded stock.

 Built as a solo project for **BMA5278 — AI and Analytics in Business Practice**.